-The deadline for application for summer scholarships administered by the UF International Center is February 9, 2018.
-Application forms are available at UFIC and at the International Center in the HUB.
+Information about and applications for scholarships administered by the UF International Center are available at UFIC and at the International Center in the HUB.

-Partial scholarships for UF students are available on a competitive basis through the College of Liberal Arts and Sciences, the Honors Program, the Department of Spanish & Portuguese Studies, as well as the International Center.
+Partial scholarships for UF students are available on a competitive basis through the College of Liberal Arts and Sciences, and the Honors Program, as well as the International Center.